Several constructions of optimal LCD codes over small finite fields: Introduction

-Furthermore, Carlet {\it{et al.}} \cite{LCD-1} also proved that any linear code is the direct sum of a self-orthogonal code and an LCD code with respect to the Euclidean inner product.
-As a result, they presented a new approach of constructing LCD codes by extending linear codes.
-Harada \cite{234-lcD} gave two methods for constructing many LCD codes from a given LCD code by modifying some known methods for constructing self-dual codes \cite{b-up-1,b-up-2,b-up-3,b-up-4,b-up-5,b-up-6,b-up-7}.
-Using these methods, many new binary LCD codes and quaternary Hermitian LCD were constructed.

-In this paper, based on ideas of \cite{LCD-1} and \cite{234-lcD}, we further modify these methods.
+There are many typical methods for constructing new linear codes from old ones.
+For example, the puncturing and shortening techniques, subcodes construction.
+In this paper, we give some methods for constructing LCD codes by modifying the above typical methods.
 We show that all odd-like binary LCD codes, ternary LCD codes and quaternary Hermitian LCD codes can be constructed by our construction methods.
 That is to say, our methods are efficient for constructing LCD codes.
 Using theses methods, we obtain that some binary LCD codes with better parameters comparing with \cite{B-LCD-40} and \cite{2-LCD-40}.
 In addition, we also obtain some binary LCD codes, which are not equivalent to the codes in \cite{2-LCD-40}.
-We extend the tables on ternary LCD codes to length 25.
+We extend the tables on ternary LCD codes to lengths up to 25.
 Some ternary LCD codes with better parameters are constructed comparing with \cite{234-lcD}.
 Finally, we also construct some quaternary Hermitian LCD codes with new parameters comparing with \cite{H-25}.
 These codes improve the previously known lower bounds on the largest minimum weights.
-It is worth mentioning that we give two counterexamples to show that the conjecture proposed by Bouyuklieva \cite{B-LCD-40} is invalid.
+It is worth mentioning that we give two counterexamples to disprove the conjecture proposed by Bouyuklieva \cite{B-LCD-40}.

 The paper is organized as follows.
-In Section 2, we give some notations and definitions, which can be found in \cite{Huffman,MacWilliams}.
-In Section 3, we give a method for constructing LCD $[n-l,k-l,\geq d]$ and $[n-l,k,d-l]$ codes from a given binary $[n,k,d]$ code with $l$-dimensional hull.
-In addition, we give a method for constructing LCD $[n+1,k]$ and $[n,k+1]$ codes from a given binary LCD $[n,k]$ code.
-In Section 4, we construct binary LCD codes.
-In Section 5, we construct ternary LCD codes.
-In Section 6, we construct some new quaternary Hermitian LCD codes and the related entanglement-assisted quantum error correction codes.
+In Section 2, we give some notations and definitions, which can be found in \cite{Huffman}.
+In Section 3, we give a method for constructing LCD $[n-\ell,k-\ell,\geq d]$ and $[n-\ell,k,d-\ell]$ codes from a given $[n,k,d]$ code with $\ell$-dimensional hull.
+We also give a general method for constructing LCD $[n+1,k]$ and $[n,k+1]$ codes from a given LCD $[n,k]$ code.
+In Sections 4-6, we construct binary LCD codes, ternary LCD codes, quaternary Hermitian LCD codes and the related entanglement-assisted quantum error correction codes.
 In Section 7, we conclude the paper.
 All computations in this paper have been done with the computer algebra system MAGMA \cite{magma}.
-We list all LCD codes with generator matrices in { https://docs.qq.com/doc/p/2a8a0b26ed559e57ca3f740b80d093bc40dbd544?dver=2.1.27514623}.